 December 8th Update – we just came across a fresh Craigslist ad for this 1984 Pontiac Fiero we first featured at the beginning of November.
 The description, pictures, and price all remain the same.

-As someone who was coming of age in the early 1980s, in the summer of 1984, Pontiac’s new Fiero exactly like this 1984 SE 2M4 example just listed here on Craigslist in Wilmington, Delaware was the “It” car to have that summer.
+As someone who was coming of age in the early 1980s, in the summer of 1984, Pontiac’s new Fiero exactly like this 1984 SE 2M4 example originally listed in November 2020 on Craigslist in Wilmington, Delaware was the “It” car to have that summer.
 This example, with only 21K original miles is currently listed for $8,900.
 Researching the Hagerty Insurance Online Valuation Tool confirms this private seller has their Fiero priced between the #2 “Excellent” appraisal of $6,700 and the #1 “Concours” estimate of $9,000.
-If you are serious about buying this Fiero, you can start the conversation by emailing the seller.
-When you do, please remember to mention you saw his Fiero featured here on GuysWithRides.com

 While American car manufacturers were starting to come out of the Malaise Era in 1984, the original Pontiac Fiero represents a melting pot of the new forward-thinking with that of the old.
 Pontiac desperately wanted to market a sporty, mid-engined two-seat car in their line-up however the only way they could get the project approved by GM’s “bean counters” was to sell it internally as an economical commuter car.
 Consequently, while the Fiero’s space frame with non-structural plastic body panels was quite revolutionary at the time, the use of the venerable 151 cubic inch “Iron Duke” four-cylinder inline-four combined with suspension parts straight from GM’s X-body (think Chevy Citation) made the driving experience anything but sporty when the car launched.
 While first-year sales of the stylish new car were brisk that first year, the underwhelming performance combined with a propensity for engine compartment fires combined to have sales fall off so quickly that Pontiac killed the Fiero by 1988.